13 Iconic Scottish views

 4. Forth Rail Bridge North Queensferry

-The Forth Bridge seen from North Queensferry
+The Forth Bridge seen from North Queensferry.

 © VisitScotland/ Kenny Lam